-We are dependent on Lee's (HK) and Zhaoke for the successful development and commercialization of our KL4 surfactant products.
-If Lee's (HK) and Zhaoke do not devote sufficient resources to the development of those product candidates, are unsuccessful in their efforts, or chooses to terminate their agreement with us, the potential licensing revenue will not materialize.
+We are dependent on Lee's (HK) for the successful development and commercialization of our KL4 surfactant products.
+If Lee's (HK) does not devote sufficient resources to the development of those product candidates, is unsuccessful in its efforts, or chooses to terminate its agreement with, the potential licensing revenue will not materialize.

-On August 17, 2022, we entered into the A&R License Agreement with Lee's (HK) and Zhaoke effective as of August 9, 2022.
-The A&R License Agreement amends restates and supersedes the Original License Agreement.
+On August 17, 2022, we entered into an Amended and Restated License, Development and Commercialization Agreement, or the A&R License Agreement, with Lee's (HK) and Zhaoke Pharmaceutical (Hefei) Co.
+Ltd., or Zhaoke, a company organized under the laws of the People's Republic of China, effective as of August 9, 2022.
+The A&R License Agreement amends, restates and supersedes that certain License, Development and Commercialization Agreement, dated as of June 12, 2017, and amended as of August 14, 2017 that we entered into with Lee's (HK).